sonuame/APIProxy/README.md

 # APIProxy

-This program is just a API request forwarder.
+This program is just an API request forwarder.
 It can run as a middleware between rest client and the api server.

 1. Run npm init